Earnscleugh / AlexandraShare

 A dramatically beautiful site in Earnscleugh, ideal for Pinot Noir.
-Three hectares only, planted in 1998.
+Two hectares only, planted in 1998.
 Close to Alexandra and perhaps the world’s most southerly vineyard.

 We have a humble shed on this property named Chateau Paddeaux d’Alex.